rpredan/html2jats/html2jats-readme.txt

     installed folder containing resolver.jar .
     (in bash, also 'export RESOLVER_HOME' so the script can see it.)

-o JATS DTD Schema
+o JATS DTD Schemas (Schemas needed to parse xml with these DTDs in DOCTYPE)
   - Download jats-archiving-dtd-1.0.zip from
     ftp://ftp.ncbi.nih.gov/pub/jats/archiving/1.0/
     (This schema is needed to parse NNNN_edifiX_JATSXML.xml files.)
   - Download JATS-Publishing-1-1-OASIS-MathML3-DTD.zip from
     ftp://ftp.ncbi.nih.gov/pub/jats/publishing/1.1/
     (This schema is needed to parse JATS files to be combined.)
-  - Unzip the schema zip file to a folder of your choice.
+  - Unzip each schema zip file under a folder of your choice.

 o HTML2JATS
-  - Unzip the html2jats zip file to the same folder as the schemas.
+  - Unzip the html2jats zip file under the same folder as the schemas.

-You should now have a folder with at least the following subfolders:
+If you unzipped the zip files under a folder called "myjats" then "myjats" should now have at least the following subfolders:

+  myjats/
-  - html2jats
+  - html2jats-YYYYMMDDx/
-  - jats-archiving-dtd-1.0
+  - jats-archiving-dtd-1.0/
-  - JATS-Publishing-1-1-MathML3-DTD
+  - JATS-Publishing-1-1-MathML3-DTD/

-(These folders must be siblings because html2jats/src/jats-dtd-catalog.xml refers to the DTD schemas via relative paths.)
+(These folders are siblings because html2jats-YYYYMMDDx/bin/jats-dtd-catalog.xml refers to the DTD schemas via relative paths starting from the bin folder. xml:base="file:../../jats-archiving-dtd-1.0/" xml:base="file:../../JATS-Publishing-1-1-MathML3-DTD/" This structure was chosen so the DTD folders remain in the same place when a new html2jats version is installed.
+)

 Run: